BuildBearLabs/buildbear-remix-plugin/README.md

 ##  How to use BuildBear Remix Ide Plugin (Sand Box)
-1. Once your Sandbox is live, copy the RPC
+1. Once your Sandbox is live, copy the RPC.
 2. Visit the 4th plugin "Deploy and Run Transactions"
 3. Drop down on the Environment
 4. Select "Custom External Http Provider"